 Introducing Winnie – Our Minnie Winnie 31K Class C Motorhome

 We picked up the Minnie Winnie 31K Class C Motorhome that would be our new home for the weekend in Manassas, Virginia.
+Believe it or not, RV rental is more common that you’d think, with availability around most major cities.
 At first glance, she had everything we would need for life on the road: fridge, stove, toilet, shower, and a queen size bed.
 Of course, we could drone on with a feature by feature review about what we liked, loved, and hated, but we promise that we’re not going to do that to you.
 Instead, we’ll just get moving down the road and see how the trip plays out.

 Day 1 RV Adventure: Skyline Drive / Shenandoah National Park from Fort Royal to Thornton Gap / Lands Run Waterfall